 If you’re planning to extend your home, you may have heard about the recent legislation change regarding planning permission requirements.
 Permitted development rights were scheduled to end on 30th May 2019.
 The government have now decided to make this legislation permanent, allowing homeowners more scope to extend their home.

 Home extensions – what guidelines must you follow?

-Under the new, permanent legislation, a home extension is deemed to be permitted development, which will not require a planning permission application.
+Under the new, permanent legislation, a home extension or conservatory is deemed to be permitted development, which will not require a planning permission application.
 Permitted development, however, is subject to various conditions relating to the size and structure of the planned extension.
 According to the government’s Planning Portal, for an extension to be considered permitted development and not need planning permission acceptance, it must: